toolstack/gp-integration/readme.txt

 GlotPress is a great way to manage and work collaborative on translations for your projects and with GP Integration it becomes even better!

+Don't have GlotPress installed?
+Want a simpler way to do it?
+Check out [Glot-O-Matic](http://glot-o-matic.com)!

 GP Integration adds the missing features you need to run GlotPress effectively:

 * Manage admin users